BethW83/Animal-Adoption-Capstone/README.md

       - Sliders: size of pet, previous owner, adoption and vaccinated
       - Cards showing: total number of animals, total number of adoptions, average number of days in the shelter and average animal age.
 Which update depending on which slider is chosen or which graph highlighted.
       - Top left visual: scatter plot: Adoption Likelihood by Age
-      - Top right visual: clusterd column chart: Distribution of Health Condition within Pet Types
+      - Top right visual: clustered column chart: Distribution of Health Condition within Pet Types
-      - Bottom left visual: clusterd column chart: Distribution of Size within Pet Types
+      - Bottom left visual: clustered column chart: Distribution of Size within Pet Types
       - Bottom right visual: pie chart: Distribution of Pet Types

   2) Tree Map: for non-technical audiences.
 Tree map of Pet Type > Breed > Colour to explore their relationships.
 With a key and explanation at the bottom.
 There is a card to show the total number of animals shown on the current tree map.